 Unfortunately, both funds, despite the best efforts of their Trustees, suffered in the prevailing economical climate and experienced significant reductions in their investment income.
 On several occasions it became necessary for the Society to provide financial support to enable the funds to meet their commitments to the Training Schools.

 Following the retirement of the Chairman of Trustees it was decided by the Trustees of both funds that the charities should be wound up and their assets transferred to the Society.
-The Society would then manage those assets within its investment portfolio and make such awards as it was agreed by the Society and the Training Schools were appropriate.
+The Society would then manage those assets within its investment portfolio and make such awards as it was agreed by the Society and the appropriate Training Schools.

-The day to day management of the awards and liaison with the schools is now the responsibility of the General Secretary.
-The management of the Prize Fund account is the responsibility of the General Secretary and the Management Secretary.
-The overall policy for awards is set by the Executive Council, who are advised by the General Secretary.
+The day to day management of the awards and liaison with the schools is now the responsibility of the Publications Editor.
+The management of the Prize Fund account is the responsibility of the General Manager.
+The overall policy for awards is set by the Executive Council, who are advised by the Publications Editor.
 The conduct of the RNEBS Prize Fund is overseen by the Society’s Trustees and the account is subject to audit by the Society’s auditors.

 Prizes are presently awarded to Leading Engineering Technicians (LETs), Petty Officer Engineering Technicians (POETs) and Senior Upper Yardmen (SUYs) and take the form of engraved glass tankards or decanters.
 Presentations are made at Ceremonial Divisions when possible.
 The annual total outlay for awards made by the Society is in excess of £2,400.

-The details and reciepients of Society Charity prizes will be published in the Bulletin.
+The details and recipients of Society Charity prizes will be published in the Bulletin.